Prakash Hinduja

-Prakash Parmanand Hinduja (born June 1945) is an Indian-born Swiss businessman whose family is from the Sindh region.
+Prakash Parmanand Hinduja (born June 1945) is an Indian businessman whose family is from the Sindh region.
 He is also the chairman of the Hinduja Group in Europe, with residences in the United Kingdom, Switzerland and the United Arab Emirates.

 As a business owner, his net worth as of 2024 is £37 billion, making him part of Britain's richest family.
 His wealth comes from interests such as oil, gas, and banking, as well as owning the Raffles London at The OWO.

 In June 2024, Hinduja, his wife, son, and daughter-in-law were sentenced to 4-4.5 years in jail for exploiting their domestic staff.

 Early life

 Prakash Parmanand Hinduja was born in June 1945, the son of Parmanand Hinduja, and educated at university.
 He is of Sindhi origin.

 Starting out in Tehran, Iran, Prakash Hinduja soon moved to Geneva to look after the company’s Europe branch.
 He has been based out of Monaco since 2008 and presently, is the chairman of Hinduja Group (Europe).